'Energy-sucking' Radio Antennas

 synch with the waves we wish to receive, and is lagging by 90 degrees.

 The voltage across the antenna terminals stays about the same as when an

 undriven antenna receives those waves.
 However, since the current is much

 higher in the driven antenna, the energy received per second is much

 higher as well.
 This seems like engineering blasphemy, no?
 How can

-adding a larger current increase the RECEIVED power?
+adding a larger current increase the recieved power?
 And won't our

 receiving antenna start transmitting?
 Yet this actually does work.

 Power equals volts times amps.
 To increase the RF power received from

 distant sources, we increase the antenna's amperes intentionally.